-- often had quite significant delays between the point ending (i.e. when he called "out") and announcing the score.
-For example, there is a delay of 10 seconds between the first point ending and calling 14 seconds between the end of the third point and calling and seven seconds between the end of the point and announcing the score of " - Chair Umpires are required to input the points "timely and accurately" before announcing the score which did not happen.
-He believes this is clear evidence to suggest manipulation of the scores being entered into the PDA by - The betting evidence in relation to this match is compelling, As stated by the stakes were out of line with the expected market level, the probabilities of betting on deuce games were as low as usual, multiple bets were placed at the same time, including 4 in eastern European markets with the highest possible stakes.
+- the scores were not entered into the PDA as called out audibly and Mr. Movsisyan often had quite significant delays between the point ending (i.e. when he called "out") and announcing the score.
+For example, there is a delay of 10 seconds between the first point ending and calling ", 14 seconds between the end of the third point and calling " and seven seconds between the end of the fourth point and announcing the score of " - Chair Umpires are required to input the points "timely and accurately" before announcing the score which did not happen.
+He believes this is clear evidence to suggest manipulation of the scores being entered into the PDA by Mr. Movsisyan. - The betting evidence in relation to this match is compelling, As stated by the stakes were out of line with the expected market level, the probabilities of betting on deuce games were as low as usual, multiple bets were placed at the same time, including 4 in eastern European markets with the highest possible stakes.
 2 betting operators considered the betting activity surrounding this match to be suspicious. - 158.
 As a stand-alone charge, the ITIA might not quite have succeeded in meeting its evidentiary burden with regards to Charge 1.
-However, given all the evidence and methodology surrounding this match and the other two (which matches that of Mr. Khudoiani who has been deemed liable for all his Charges), the AHO is satisfied that the possibility of these various mistakes having occurred being an unlucky coincidence for dwindles greatly in the face of all the other compelling evidence the ITIA has adduced.
+However, given all the evidence and methodology surrounding this match and the other two (which matches that of who has been deemed liable for all his Charges), the AHO is satisfied that the possibility of these various mistakes having occurred being an unlucky coincidence for Mr. Movsisyan dwindles greatly in the face of all the other compelling evidence the ITIA has adduced.